okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

    )
 ```

-In this example, the map selector measure returns a string with the names of the offices currently selected, separated by the character <span style="font-size:20px">✄</span>.
+In this example, the measure returns a string with the names of the offices currently selected, separated by the character <span style="font-size:20px">✄</span>.
+Depending on your needs, you can replace the `ALLSELECTED` function with others, such as `VALUES`, to adjust how the map selector measure interacts with the context.

-Change the table and column names according to your dataset.
+Remember to modify the table and column names according to your dataset.
 >> **IMPORTANT**: The separator character must be the same as the one defined in the visual setting [Map Selector Separator](../options/advanced-options/map-selector.md#separator).

 ### Assigning References to Maps